 It depicted the field as having 2 runways, with 2 hangars & 2 light aircraft on the northwest side.

-with the longest being a 3,200' bituminous strip.
+It described Casement as having 2 runways, with the longest being a 3,200' bituminous strip.

 David Tuuri recalled, "My first solo flight was from Casement in July 1963.